The Final Countdown (song): Instruments and gear

 On "The Final Countdown" album, John Norum played a 1965 Fender Stratocaster plugged into a 100-watt Marshall JCM800 as well as a Boss SD-1 and a Boss DS-1.
 During "The Final Countdown" tour, Norum played a modified Olympic White Fender Stratocaster in the music video and on tour.
 This guitar includes a DiMarzio FS-1 pickup and a DiMarzio HS-3 pickup, a modified Callaham bridge, an extended fret board giving the guitar 22 frets, and an EMG afterburner boost system was installed.

-On both the album and on stage, John Levén used a pick on a 1963 Fender Precision Bass colored blue and black.
+On both the single and on stage, John Levén used a pick on a 1963 Fender Precision Bass colored blue and black.
 He acquired the electric bass in 1984.

-The keyboards for "The Final Countdown" album and tour were created using a variety of synthesizers that played the brass riff and backing pads.
+The keyboards for "The Final Countdown" single and tour were created using a variety of synthesizers that played the brass riff and backing pads.
 The bulk of the synth brass was created by using an edited "Stab Brass" preset on the Roland JX-8P and the doubling that with a stock brass sound on the Yamaha TX816 (a rack unit containing 8 TF-1 modules) that used frequency modulation.
 Those would simultaneously be played on a Yamaha KX76 midi controller.
+The ethereal synth pads for the single where played on a PPG Wave 2.2.
+Throughout "The Final Countdown" tour, Mic played a Roland JX-10 and a Roland JX-8P to play the ethereal synth pad parts live.